siddhant01/nvidia-fan-curve/README.md

 # nvidia-fan-curve
 Nvidia-fan-curve for custom fan curve for Linux

-🌀 NVIDIA Fan Curve Script
+🌀 NVIDIA Fan Curve Script for RTX 3090 FE

 A lightweight bash script to control NVIDIA GPU fans on Linux without needing GreenWithEnvy (GWE) or Flatpak.